Human Rights Activist, Lecturer, Author and

 She holds a Master of Science in Education & Human Resource Development from Fordham University; a Bachelors of Science in Biology from SUNY/New Paltz; and is currently an adjunct professor at John Jay College for Criminal Justice in New York City.

-Malcolm X Shabazz: The Man and Father Away from the Podium
+Malcolm X Shabazz: The Legacy of My Father

 "It has been over a year and students, faculty, and staff still talk about Ilyasah Shabazz's visit to Montgomery College.
 Whether she discussed the enormous contributions of both her parents, her own accomplishments as a writer and educator, or contemporary events, Ms. Shabazz captivated the hundreds of students who were in attendance.
 What I still hear from faculty and students is their appreciation that Ms. Shabazz took the time to meet individually with so many.
 I am quite certain that at a school like ours that is so diverse, Ms. Shabazz's words of encouragement, especially to our African American female students, will have a long lasting impact.
 I am so thankful for the opportunity to bring Ms. Shabazz to Montgomery College and give my students an experience of a lifetime."

 "llyasah's visit was a joy.
 Those who came to the event are still talking about how powerful she is in her own right.
 There is already talk of bringing her back."